Bethany Lutheran College: Fine arts

 BLC has three choirs, including a lyric-theatre performance group.
 In addition, the school has a chamber orchestra, two bands, a handbell group, and a student-led drumming group.
 The Ylvisaker Fine Arts Center contains an art gallery that frequently features student art, and there are painting, drawing, ceramic, and photo-development studios on the campus.
 The fine arts center is also the location of the college's theater, which holds four productions every year, including a recurring vaudeville-style show titled "Theatre Physics" and a musical.

 Publications

 Bethany Lutheran College has a student newspaper titled The Scroll, a student-produced yearbook titled Fidelis, and a yearly literary magazine titled Inkwell.
 The Scroll and Inkwell are also published online.
 Bethany also produces an alumni magazine titled Bethany Magazine which is published three times a year.

 Clubs and organizations

-BLC has twenty-four student clubs and organizations, not including their fine-arts activities, athletics, or speech team.
-Bethany's speech team is designated as part of the Communication Department, not a student-led organization.
+BLC has twenty-four student clubs and organizations, not including their fine-arts activities, athletics, or speech and debate team.
+Bethany's speech and debate team is designated as part of the Communication Department, not a student-led organization.

 LGBT prohibition

-Bethany reserves the right of religious freedom to prohibit same-sex relationships and "public promotion" of homosexuality in its standards of conduct for students.
-This is consistent with the Lutheran interpretation of Biblical teachings on the subject.
+Bethany prohibits same-sex relationships and "public promotion" of homosexuality in its standards of conduct for students.
+This is consistent with the Evangelical Lutheran Synod's interpretation of Biblical teachings on the subject.